Before you go

 Read more

-When you start training you should be attempting to have as much quality protein and carbohydrates as possible.
-When you increase the demands on your body, you are at most risk of illness or injury, and without adequate carbohydrates, for energy or protein to regenerate muscle damage, you put yourself at far greater risk.
-Psychologically, restricting calories at this point can have a large impact on your mood and motivation so unless you are practised in training hard on a lean diet, it’s best avoided in the beginning.
-Day-to-day I would front-load my meals on light training days – eating a large energy fuelled breakfast and always thinking one day ahead of a big training day, so ensuring I am hydrated and eat a high carb meal the night before.
+When you start training, you should be attempting to have as much quality protein and carbohydrates as possible.
+When you increase the demands on your body, you are at most risk of illness or injury, and without adequate carbohydrates for energy or protein to regenerate muscle damage, you put yourself at far greater risk.
+Psychologically, restricting calories at this point can have a large impact on your mood and motivation, so unless you are practised in training hard on a lean diet, it’s best avoided in the beginning.
+Day-to-day, I would front-load my meals on light training days, eating a large energy-fuelled breakfast and always thinking one day ahead of a big training day, so ensuring I am hydrated and eat a high-carb meal the night before.
 For specific guidance, I recommend employing the help of a Nutritionist.

 This is definitely where you want to be doing specific movements and conditioning your body to be able to perform these three disciplines well.
 So a random or unstructured plan simply won’t cut it for Triathlon training.
-Movement efficiency and strength in the right areas will allow you to use less energy to do the same movements, and keeping you running, swimming and cycling for longer.
-This is where you want to see a physiotherapist or, more specifically, a strength and conditioning coach who can create a sport-specific, individualised training plan that will include simple but effective exercises to boost your performance considerably.
+Movement efficiency and strength in the right areas will allow you to use less energy to do the same movements, keeping you running, swimming and cycling for longer.
+This is where you want to see a Physiotherapist or, more specifically, a Strength and Conditioning coach who can create a sport-specific, individualised training plan that will include simple but effective exercises to boost your performance considerably.
 They can also then tweak and change your plan as you build strength, resilience and increase your physical ability so you’re always getting the most out of your workouts.
-In terms of time efficiency, one or two gym sessions per week, even at home exercises, can have the greatest impact on your times and risk of injury of any intervention.
+In terms of time efficiency, one or two gym sessions per week, even at home exercises, can have the greatest impact on your time and risk of injury from any intervention.
 It is also worth adding soft tissue therapy to your training to avoid injury and aid recovery.
 Read more about the benefits of soft tissue therapy for Ironman training here.

 Read more